Album - String Theory

 Andalusia

-Andalusia opens the album with warmth and atmosphere, offering a sonic postcard from southern Spain.
+Andalusia opens the album with warmth and atmosphere, offering sounds reminiscent of southern Spain.
 At its heart is a Spanish nylon-string guitar, whose melodic phrasing evokes twilight serenades and flickering firelight.
-The guitar carries the emotional core of the piece, fluid and expressive.
+The guitar carries the emotional core of the piece.

-Supporting it is a simple groove of kick, snare, and hi-hat, giving the track its steady rhythm without drawing too much attention.
+Supporting it is a simple groove with kick, snare, and a hi-hat, giving the track its steady rhythm without drawing too much attention.
 Beneath the melody sits an acoustic bass, run through a tube bass amp for a rounded, vintage tone that keeps everything grounded.

 Adding a human dimension is Bronte, whose wordless vocal lines thread delicately through the guitar’s melody.
-Her presence brings warmth and intimacy, as though she’s humming along in the background of a candlelit plaza.
+Her presence brings warmth and intimacy.

 Khoomei

 The piece begins with a simple kick and snare pattern, sometimes joined by hi-hats, that sets a deliberate, hypnotic pace.
-Anchoring the center is an IRCAM Prepared Piano - a quirky, detuned instrument with metallic overtones that evoke plucked strings or an ancient dulcimer.
+Anchoring the center is an IRCAM Prepared Piano; a quirky, detuned instrument with metallic overtones that evokes plucked strings or an ancient dulcimer.

 Balancing these elements is an FM synth patch from Baervaag, panned right, adding shimmer and harmonic glue to the arrangement.
 Panned left is the tenor vocal, creating a stereo dialogue around the central drone and prepared piano.